Combinatorial Proofs in Bordered Heegaard Floer homology: Relations on the mapping class groupoid

-For each of the other relations, we check the conditions in Lemma \ref{lem:idrecognize2}.
-(ID-2) is checked by explicit grading computations as before.
-(ID-3) follows from Corollary \ref{cor:arcslideinvertible}, with the inverse $M'$ being the tensor product of inverse arcslides (in the opposite order).
-(ID-4) is shown by adjoining a genus one pointed matched circle as before.
+For each of the other relations on arcslides, we check the conditions in Lemma \ref{lem:idrecognize2}.
+Condition (ID-2) is checked by grading computations as before.
+(ID-3) follows from Corollary \ref{cor:arcslideinvertible}, with the quasi-inverse $M'$ being the box tensor product of the inverse arcslides in the opposite order.
+(ID-4) follows from Remark \ref{rem:dastabilization} as before.
 So it remains to show (ID-1) (with the same technique as given here we can show (ID-1) for the inverse $M'$).